Explore your mortgage options

 If you’re looking to buy a home or an investment property, you’ll probably want to take out a mortgage rather than use a personal loan.

-- Lower interest rates: As of Q1 of 2022, the interest rate for a 30-year fixed-rate mortgage was around 4%, while the interest rate for a personal loan was around 9%.
+- Lower interest rates: While the 30-year fixed mortgage rate was around 6%, the rate for personal loans was around 10% or higher.
 When you’re borrowing hundreds of thousands of dollars, those percentage points make a big difference.

 - Mortgage interest is deductible: In fact, you used to be able to deduct up to $1 million in mortgage debt on your tax return.
 That changed with the Tax Cuts and Jobs Act of 2017 (TCJA) and the deduction is now capped at $750,000.
 But it’s still a pretty good deduction for most of us.